 USP <800> requires that for each part of the standard, you must designate someone to help oversee implementation of USP <800> procedures and compliance.
 This includes evaluating the processes for personal protective equipment (PPE) and determining the protection level needed for compliance.

-The effective date of USP <800> is December 1, 2019 and is the date by which affected users need to meet the requirements.
+The effective date of USP <800> is the date by which affected users need to meet the requirements.
 Compliance enforcement for USP <800> is the responsibility of regulators including the FDA and various state regulators, such as State Boards of Pharmacy; OSHA (federal or state); hospital/healthcare accreditation agencies (Joint Commission, DNV); or Centers for Medicare and Medicaid Services (CMS).

 USP is a not-for-profit organization that has an established science-driven process for assembling panels of independent experts who oversee the development and maintenance of healthcare quality standards.
 This process is public health-focused.
 USP leverages current science and technology and draws on the expertise of scientists as well as healthcare practitioners while providing opportunities for public input from stakeholders throughout the standard-setting progress.
 It is the USP Compounding Expert Committee that is responsible for the development of General Chapter <800>.[v]